Boss2021-eng/Geo-Dev-Lab/week 3/Readme.md

 The available information does not establish the date on which the administrative boundaries and associated attributes were last updated.
 The `valid_to` field was populated for all 20 records, but a non-null value does not necessarily confirm that the data are current.

-To assess currency properly, the following information should be established:

-- The original publication date;
-- The latest update date;
-- The date of the boundary delineation;
-- Whether any LGA boundary changes have occurred;
-- Whether the dataset reflects the administrative configuration required for the project.

-**Initial assessment:** Currency cannot be conclusively established from the available checks.
-The source metadata and update history should be consulted before using the data for current planning or policy analysis.

 ### 7.3 Positional Accuracy